cored/alt-rails/README.md

 The purpose of Software Architecture is to make a structure that enables flexibility.

-> The primary purpose of architecture is to support the life cycle of the system.*Location 1928*[^1]
+> The primary purpose of architecture is to support the life cycle of the system.[^1]

 The one practical aspect that reveals the health of a code-base is 'how easy it is to change it.'